nwhitehead/vexflowrust/NOTES.md

 As of [SMuFL 1.5
 draft](https://w3c.github.io/smufl/latest/tables/spartan-sagittal-multi-shaft-accidentals.html)
 they are currently marked "Unused".
-The test using them is referring to them as unused, so showing nothing is expected for these codepoints.
-In the Rust renderer I mapped these to `\u0020` "Space" to avoid warnings about glyphs not found.
+The VexFlow code using them is referring to them as unused in the glyph name.
+In the Rust renderer I mapped these to `\u0020` "Space" to avoid warnings about glyphs not found but to have the same output.
+You can see the missing spots in the current VexFlow test output on lines 8 and 16 (pairs of blank accidentals).

+Suggested fix: maybe do nothing, maybe update cautionary accidental code, maybe update test.
+I'm not sure how Sagittal accidentals work and where the real issue is.
+But it does seem like trying to draw non-existent glyphs indicates a bug somewhere.

-### Sub-pixel alignment
+## Sub-pixel alignment

 This is a personal preference thing.
 The default sub-pixel alignment used by the tests places staff lines between pixels.
 Anti-aliasing will draw these lines as equally gray 2 pixels wide.
 Shifting the global alignment vertically by 0.5 pixels makes the lines hit the pixels directly and be drawn 1 pixel wide but darker.
-My preference is a vertical offset by 0.3 pixels which draws staff lines as one dark line and one light gray line adjacent.
+My personal preference is a vertical offset by 0.3 pixels which draws staff lines as one dark line and one light gray line adjacent.
 This looks sharper to me while still being smooth.
+Implementing this is one-line in setup:

+    ctx.translate(0, -0.3)